PlaceOS/docs/deployment/SSO/configure-saml.md

 <!-- Related doc may be required: general auth
 https://docs.google.com/document/d/1oQdht64Wgc8yLlWASkJKMRart8MZYTtZMKqU97QAjgw/edit -->

-By default, Engine uses local authentication.
+By default, PlaceOS uses local authentication.
-An admin account is generated upon initial deployment and the administrator can manually create additional user accounts in the Backoffice \(on the Users tab\).
+An admin account is generated upon initial deployment and the administrator can manually create user accounts in Backoffice (on the Users tab).

 Switching to federated authentication is recommended.
 There are 3 steps required: